-You may be exempt from attending the TF Training.
-Please check its requirement for KOAN.
 Note that this training only gives a qualification to work as a TF.
 Whether you are hired as a TF or not depends on the policies and tasks of the graduate schools/centers that seek TFs.

 - Q3.
 What is the most important thing that I should keep in mind as a TA/TF? - A3.
 The most important thing is to build a relationship of trust with the instructor.
 Understanding that it can cause the instructor a good deal of trouble to have to change his or her lecture plan, you should maintain good communication with him or her to ensure that your ideas will be heard.
 When offering your ideas concerning coursework, you are encouraged to adopt the viewpoint of students and speak on their behalf. - Q4.
 I am a Research Fellow ("特別研究員") of the Japan Society for the Promotion of Science (JSPS).
 Can I be a TA/TF? - A4.
-A4.
-In principle JSPS Research Fellows are prohibited to receive compensation during their fellowship period.
-Because obstacles might be in progress of performing the research assignment.
-However, only if you meet all the conditions JSPS demands, you will be allowed to receive compensation exceptionally.
+As a general rule, while you are hired as a JSPS Research Fellowship for Young Scientists, you cannot have any other status with or without compensation (ex, being an officer of a company or other organization, running a for-profit company, etc).